Model-independent bubble wall velocities in local thermal equilibrium: Code snippet

 In this section, we briefly describe the algorithm used to solve the hydrodynamic equations and provide a snippet of Python code that computes $\xi_w$ and the efficiency factor $\kappa$ in the template model.
 We have tested the code snippet with Python version 3.9.
 We have tested the code for values of $0.5<\Psi_n<0.99$ and $1/10 < c_{s,b}^2 < 2/3$.
 In some of these cases the code generates a warning due to the high level of precision that is requested.
 We have however confirmed that the value of the wall velocity is correct, so this warning can safely be ignored.

 We start by describing how we compute the wall velocity for deflagration and hybrid walls, for which $v_-=\min(\xi_w,c_b)$.
 As the temperature in front of the wall is unknown at first, one needs to integrate Eqs.~\eqref{eq:continuity2} to relate $T_+$ to the temperature in front of the shock wave, $T_n$.
 The first step is then to choose a trial value for $\xi_w$ and solve Eqs.~\eqref{eq:matchingEqs} for $\alpha_+$ and $v_+$.
-These values can be used as initial conditions\footnote{The initial conditions are given by $v(\xi_w)=\frac{\xi_w-v_+}{1-\xi_w v_+}$ and $\omega(\xi_w)=\frac{(1-3\alpha_n)\mu-\nu}{(1-3\alpha_+)\mu-\nu}$.} to integrate Eqs.~\eqref{eq:continuity2}.
+These values can be used as initial conditions\footnote{The initial conditions are given by $v(\xi_w)=\frac{\xi_w-v_+}{1-\xi_w v_+}$ and $\omega(\xi_w)=\omega_n\frac{(1-3\alpha_n)\mu-\nu}{(1-3\alpha_+)\mu-\nu}$.
+Here $\omega_n$ is a constant and can be conveniently set to one in the numerical calculation.
+Both the wall velocity and kinetic energy fraction do not depend on it}. to integrate Eqs.~\eqref{eq:continuity2}.
 We stop the integration when $\xi\frac{\xi-v(\xi)}{1-\xi v(\xi)}=c_s^2$, which is satisfied at the shock front.
 At first, it will be impossible to satisfy Eq.~\eqref{eq:matchsw} exactly, as the initial trial value of $\xi_w$ may not be appropriate.
 One can then repeat this procedure with different values of $\xi_w$ until Eq.~\eqref{eq:matchsw} is satisfied at the shock wave.

 This algorithm is implemented in the code snippet from lines 5 to 78.
 The wall velocity can be calculated with the function \texttt{find\_vw}, which uses the function \texttt{root\_scalar} from the library Scipy to determine the optimal $\xi_w$ to solve Eq.~\eqref{eq:matchsw} at the shock wave.
 The residual of this equation is computed by \texttt{shooting}, which relies on \texttt{solve\_alpha}, \texttt{get\_vp} and \texttt{w\_from\_alpha} to obtain $\alpha_+$, $v_+$ and $\omega_+$, and on \texttt{integrate\_plasma} to integrate Eqs.~\eqref{eq:continuity2} across the shock wave with the Scipy function \texttt{solve\_ivp}.
 Furthermore, \texttt{find\_vJ} is used to compute the Jouguet velocity, $\texttt{eqWall}$ returns the residual of Eq.~\eqref{eq:matchingEqsB} and \texttt{dfdv} implements Eqs.~\eqref{eq:continuity2}.